Athens County, Ohio

 - 1993 - The Athens County Historical Society and Museum is established to preserve and showcase the county's history

-This timeline provides a condensed summary of the historical journey of Athens County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Athens County, Ohio.